 The material world about is visible to us.
 What we can see with our own eyes, touch with our own hands, we can verify.
 But the invisible world, the reality beyond the present reality, which we cannot physically touch or see – how to verify that?
 There is no way, scientifically or intellectually, that we can come by such knowledge, for it is knowledge of another order.
 No one can be argued into a knowledge of God.
 Truth remains a revelation.
 No one can be talked into falling in love.
 Love remains an experience.
 And in the silence of meditation there will come a knowledge that has nothing to do with questionnaires or encyclopedias, a knowledge that cannot be proved scientifically or even pinned down into words – and yet it is a knowledge of unshaken and unshakable surety.

+So many people today hunger for the things of the spirit which all too often they do not find within our churches or synagogues.
 And yet the treasure that is beyond all price is waiting there for us, as Teilhard de Chardin discovered:

 Last year Zuleika Books published Older, a day by day journal of my 91st year.
 The reason for mentioning it is that often people say to me, ‘I am old!’ and I reply, ‘No: you are older.’
 The word ‘old’ with its final ‘d’ is like a heavy door slamming, whereas the word ‘older’ more accurately reminds us that life is a journey of continual learning.
 As T.S.
 Eliot wrote (and had he been writing in prose he would also have added ‘women’) ‘Old men should be explorers still.’